Human Growth Hormone (HGH)

 • HGH deficiency due to rare pituitary tumors or their treatment

-Because the body's HGH levels naturally decrease with age, some so-called anti-aging experts have speculated and claimed that HGH products could reverse age-related bodily deterioration.
+Because the body's HGH levels naturally decrease with age, some so-called anti-aging experts have claimed that HGH products could reverse the age-related decline of the body.
 But these claims, too, are unproven.
 The use of HGH for anti-aging is not FDA-approved.

 Possible side effects of HGH use include: